folioworks/folioworks.github.io/docs/how-we-work/values.md

 We are direct about the quality of work.
 That doesn't always mean work needs to be completely polished, as it depends on the speed and impact of a task.
 Being great at giving and receiving feedback is a key part of our culture.

-# We bias for action
+# We're biased for action

 If given a choice, go live.
 If you can't go live, reduce the task size so you can.